soundpress/RulesOfNYC/docs/c06/index.rst

       (ii) Quantitative fit test shall be performed on all full-face negative pressure respirators.

-(d) Applicant shall achieve a passing grade on a departmental examination, which shall be given in English.
+(d) Applicant shall be allowed three attempts to achieve a passing grade on a departmental examination.
+If an applicant receives a failing grade after the third attempt, the applicant shall retake a New York State Inspector Training course as set forth in paragraph 2 of subdivision (c) of this section before being allowed to retake the departmental examination.

 (e) Under special circumstances the department may consider applicants who submit additional credentials which are not identical to the categories specified in subdivision (b)(1) through (5) above.